-The Board of Directors will be holding their Annual Business Meeting shortly to plan for the foundation's next fiscal year.
+The Board of Directors recently held their Annual Business Meeting to plan for the foundation's next fiscal year.

 While the 12 member board is busy making plans for the future, we wish to take a look back at the last six months and give thanks for the generous support we have received.